 Most of the product leaders we interviewed for the book echoed sentiments like this.
-“A lot of people say the product manager is like the CEO or the captain of the ship.
-I don’t really think of it that way because when you describe things like that it makes it seem as though you’re making all the decisions, or you’re driving how everything works together, and you’re not.” adds Mina Radhakrishnan, the first Head of Product at Uber.
+“A lot of people say the product manager is like the CEO or the captain of the ship — I don’t really think of it that way.
+When you describe things like that, it makes it seem as though you’re making all the decisions or driving how everything works together, and you’re not,” adds Mina Radhakrishnan, the first Head of Product at Uber.

 You are not the CEO

 You are not the CEO of your product, you are not Steve Jobs, you are not a lone genius designing a product from your ivory tower.
-Never forget that as a product leader you are only as good as your team, and setting them up for success and giving them the space and air cover to do their best is ultimately how you and your product will be successful.
+Never forget that as a product leader you are only as good as your team.
+Setting them up for success and giving them the space and air cover to do their best is ultimately how you and your product will be successful.

-Now just because you can pass the buck to someone higher up the chain of command doesn’t mean you should.
-You should live and die by your product’s success and failure anyway, because giving it your all is important whether you’re the CEO or not.
+Just because you can pass the buck to someone higher up the chain of command, it doesn’t mean you should.
+You should live and die by your product’s success and failure, because giving it your all is important whether you’re the CEO or not.

 But one day…

 “I think actually product leaders, not surprisingly, are often seen as great potential candidates for the CEO or COO when they get further on in their career.
-I think that’s because at an executive level, all the product management attributes are really relevant because you’re focused on the money, you’re focused on the users, you’re focused on the data, and you’re focused on the future” says Tanya Cordrey, Non Executive Director & Digital Adviser at the Schibsted Media Group.
+That’s because at an executive level, all the product management attributes are relevant.
+As a product manager, you’re focused on the money, the users, the data, and on the future” says Tanya Cordrey, Non-Executive Director & Digital Adviser at the Schibsted Media Group.

-So while you may not be the CEO of anything right now, the funny thing is Product Leaders make for great CEOs and maybe some CEOs could do with acting more like Product Leaders.
-All those skills of leading without authority, moving mindsets, and setting your team up for success are what define great CEOs too, so if you want that title, keep working on those skills and who knows where you might end up!
+So while you may not be the CEO of anything right now, the funny thing is Product Leaders make for great CEOs.
+Some CEOs could maybe even do with acting more like Product Leaders.
+All those skills of leading without authority, moving mindsets, and setting your team up for success are what define great CEOs too.
+If you want that title, keep working on those skills and who knows where you might end up!